 4. Spends Excessive Time on Homework

 If your child takes more time to complete homework than usual, this shows that your child lacks concentration.
-In addition, if your child’s homework speed is slower than other children in their class, it is a concerning situation.
+In addition, if your child’s homework speed is slower than other children in their class, it is concerning.
 There might be a possibility that your child has some neurological issues that reduce their learning capacity.
-If this situation prolongs for a long time, it is advisable to consult a professional.
+If this situation lasts long, it is advisable to consult a professional.

 5. Poor Report from Teachers

 It is easy to miss behavior and attitude changes among your children.
-But, when you receive a poor report from your child’s class teacher, it indicates that your child is struggling in school.
-You should not ignore when your child’s grades drop or they start to pick fights with other students in the class.
-Instead, you should sit together with the teacher and discuss why your child is struggling in class.
+But, receiving a poor report from your child’s class teacher indicates your child is struggling.
+You should not ignore when your child’s grades drop, or they start to pick fights with other students.
+Instead, you should sit with the teacher and discuss why your child struggles in class.

 How Can Parents Help Children Struggling in Class?

 So, you have seen signs of struggle in your child’s behavior.
-Now, let’s understand how you can help your child with their issues.
+Let’s understand how you can help your child with their issues.

 1. Talk to Your Child

 The best solution is to talk to your child.
-First, you should sit together with your child and ask them what is bothering them.
+First, you should sit with your child and ask what is bothering them.

 However, you must use sneaky parent tricks if your child doesn’t answer or tries to dodge the question.
 For example, you can cook your child’s favorite dish or buy them toys, and once they are in a good mood, you can ask them again.